Tuesday, September 29, 2009

 Math Games

-On our way out the door Ethan showed me how he could hop on one foot while saying,
+On our way out the door Ethan showed me how he could hop on one foot while saying, "hopping on one foot helps me do math."

 "Is that because you count each hop?"
 I asked.

-He replied, "No, I count my talents."
+He replied, "no, I count my talents."

-Lately his talents include being super helpful with dinner prep and clean up.
-This boys got M&M's on the mind.
+How silly of me.
+Yes, you are one extremely talented young man, and I'm soooo very glad you're mine!
+Lately, his talents include being super helpful with dinner prep and clean up.
+This boy's got M&M's on the mind.
 He is definitely looking for service opportunities.

 Monday, September 14, 2009